-Practical Nursing (LPN) Training Program
+Practical Nursing Program

 Graduates will receive a diploma upon program completion and become eligible to take the National Council Licensure Examination, or NCLEX-PN.
 NCLEX-PN is required in order to obtain licensure as an LPN.
 It is a computer-based exam and varies in length, covering four major Client Needs categories: safe and effective care environment, health promotion and maintenance, psychosocial integrity, and physiological integrity.